Jeffersontown Police Department Helps Drug Addicts Find Treatment Through Angel Program

 It’s a sobering story that illustrates just how arbitrary drug addiction can be.
 Like a tornado, it grabs this person but not that one.
 It snuffs the life out of one but spares another.
 Addiction is sad, stupefying and scary.
 According to the Kentucky Office of Drug Control Policy 2015 Overdose Fatality Report, Jefferson County has seen more overdose deaths than all other counties in the state.

 Compelled to do something, Garrett researched the Gloucester (Massachusetts) Angel Initiative that was launched in June 2015 to get drug addicts treatment before it’s too late.
 The gist of the program is that anybody who is struggling with an addiction can walk into the police department, turn in their drugs without penalty and receive help.
-The program led to the creation of the Police Assisted Addiction and Recovery Initiative, a nonprofit organization designed to support local police departments as they work with opioid addicts.
+The program led to the creation of the Police Assisted Addiction and Recovery Initiative, a nonprofit organization designed to support local police departments as they work with opioid addicts who are in need of treatment such as an Online suboxone from recovery delivered.

 “I thought the Angel Program was radical but interesting,” says Garrett, who sought to set up something similar in Jeffersontown.
 Ultimately, the department launched its own initiative in August 2016.